Latest telecoms and pay-TV complaints revealed

 Anyone experiencing problems should complain to their provider first.
 If they are unhappy with the outcome, people can take the complaint to an independent ombudsman, who will look at the case and make a judgment on it.

 The actual measurable difference between the following pay-monthly mobile providers’ number of complaints per 100,000 customers was less than one and so their results should be considered comparable: 1.
-Vodafone and Virgin Mobile; 2.
-BT Mobile and Sky Mobile; 3.
-Sky Mobile, Three, the industry average, and iD Mobile; 4. the industry average, iD Mobile, and O2; 5.
-O2 and EE.
+Tesco Mobile, Sky Mobile and EE; 2.
+Sky Mobile, EE and O2; 3. the industry average, BT Mobile and iD Mobile; 4. iD Mobile and Vodafone.